Matafou/landmark/README.md

 ## Refine your configuration

-If you are not happy with the two predefined configurations (`(landmark-assign-kp-n-config)` or `(landmark-assign-fn-config) `), you can map keys differently.
+If you are not happy with the predefined configurations (`(landmark-assign-kp-n-config)`, `(landmark-assign-fn-config) `...), you can map keys differently.
 For that you have two possible levels of
 configuration:

 1. `(landmark-assign-three-standard-keys CHAR KEY-SYMB)` assigns the three variants of the keystrokes `KEY-SYMB` to landmark CHAR.
-See below for details.
+For instance:
 ```elisp
 (landmark-assign-three-standard-keys ?0 'kp-0)
 (landmark-assign-three-standard-keys ?0 'kp-insert)